firefly-iii/docs/docs/docs/data-importer/installation/upgrade.md

 mv /var/www/updated-data-importer /var/www/data-importer
 ```

-If necessary, use `sudo` to execute these commands, then make sure you correct the access rights with `chown`.
+If necessary, use `sudo` to execute these commands, then correct the access rights with `chown`.

 ```bash
 sudo chown -R www-data:www-data data-importer